-Holders of the savings bonds, like all treasuries, benefit from state and local tax exemption.
+Like all treasuries, holders of savings bonds benefit from state and local tax exemption.
 However, unlike most treasuries, savings bondholders pay federal income taxes at the time of redemption or maturity.
 Interest on the savings bonds accumulates over the bond’s life and is Federal income tax-deferred until maturity.

-Imagine you are in your 30s at peak earnings, and you buy I bonds now, and each year.
-You can defer those taxes up to 30 years until your retirement when you may be in a lower tax bracket.
+Imagine you are in your 30s at peak earnings, buying I bonds now and each year.
+You can defer those taxes up to 30 years until your retirement, when you may be in a lower tax bracket.

 10. Additional Educational Feature